Skip to content

 ldev doctor --json

 If Docker, ports, activation, or effective config are broken, fix that first.
-Do not spend time in portal APIs before the environment is healthy enough to trust.
+There is no point chasing application errors against a broken environment.

 2. Group the recent errors